Mutembeijoe/relics/README.md

   Relics uses redis in-memory key:value store for session management.
   See the `redis-session branch`

-  The deployed version on heroku utilizes postgres due to heroku redis addon policy
+  The deployed version on heroku utilizes postgres due to heroku's constrain on using the redis addon

 - ### Bootstrap 4+

-  The site Stlying is based on Twitter Boostrap's Styling Version 4
+  The site Stlying is based on Twitter Boostrap 4+

 - ### SASS/CSS/[CSS Modules](https://github.com/css-modules/css-modules)

   Custom styles are written in Sass with the css module scoping that makes css styles modular and reusable.

-- ### Docker
+- ### Docker (Optional)
   Relics utilizes docker with a docker-compose yaml file to ease development and reduce time spent spinning containers.
 Just run
   ```bash
     yarn up